HWask/youtubeviewer/README.md

 # youtubeviewer

 Youtubeviewer lets you import json files and explore its contents.
+It is written using the React framework and is meant to be run in a webbrowser.
 The json files need to have the following format:

 [
   {